 5.8 In addition to residential accommodation in the form of houses or flats, there is also provision through older persons housing.
-This can range from self-contained older persons accommodation for those mobile and active to more specialised accommodation with varying degrees of support or care.
-Car ownership is typically higher with the first reference and declines significantly once older people reside in care homes, as supported by census data that shows car ownership per household decreases from 1.74 to 0.64 between the ages of 55 and 85+.
+This can range from self-contained older persons accommodation for those who are mobile and active to more specialised accommodation with varying degrees of support or care.
+Car ownership is typically higher in relation to self-contained older persons accommodation and declines significantly once older people reside in care homes.
+This view is supported by census data that shows car ownership per household decreases from 1.74 to 0.64 between the ages of 55 and 85+.
 There is a need however, to ensure sufficient provision for staff and visitors, at varying times of the day.